rems-project/linksem/papers/oopsla-elf-linking-2016/artefact/README.md

   4. This concludes the installation of Isabelle-2016.

-To check our relocation proof, do the following:
+To check our relocation proof (in the `prf` subdirectory of our artefact submission) do the following:

   1. Assuming our artefact submission has been extracted to `$LINKSEM_ARTEFACT`, invoke `Isabelle2016 $LINKSEM_ARTEFACT/ELF_Relocation_Proof.thy`.
 This file is the top-level relocation proof theory script.
 This contains both the proof of the sample theorem, discussed in our paper submission, and also imports the termination proofs, as well as (transitively) importing all Isabelle theory files derived from our Lem model.